 During the first challenge along the Star-Spangled Banner GeoTrail, over 400 first edition SSB geocoins were awarded.
 We would like to thank everyone who participated in the Star-Spangled Banner GeoTour.
 We are currently out of geocoins but stay tuned for other opportunities along the Star-Spangled Banner GeoTour!
-A new challenge with a new prize will be ready in 2015.

 Come on a journey to remember and commemorate the dramatic chain of events, people and places that led to the birth of our National Anthem.